GalvanizeOpenSource/stats-shortcourse/src/combinatorics.rst

 Factorials
 --------------

-*Factorials* count the number of ways to order a set of objects.
+**Factorials** count the number of ways to order a set of objects.

 E.g., if there are 10 lottery balls (labeled 1-10) and we draw them all, how many possible orderings could be drawn?
 The answer to this question is

 * there are 10 choices for the first ball
-* 9 choices for the second ball (because we've already drawn the first ball)
+* 9 choices for the second ball (because we've already drawn the first lottery ball)
-* 8 choices for the third ball (because we've already drawn the first ball)
+* 8 choices for the third ball (because we've already drawn the first two lottery balls)
 * and so on...

 until there is only one ball left and we must pick it.
-That is, there are :math:`10*9*8*\cdots*1 = 10!` possible orderings.
+That is, there are :math:`10*9*8*\cdots*1 = 10!`, i.e.
+*10 factorial*, possible orderings.

-This number can be calculated in Python, but watch out!
-Factorials get really big really fast...
+The number *10 factorial* can be calculated in Python, but watch out: factorials get really big really fast...

 >>> import math
 >>> math.factorial(10)